t3brightside/pagelist/README.md

 ## Features

+- Custom page types for articles, events and products
 - List of sub pages
 - List of selected pages
 - List of pages in category
-- Set start from, limit and sort by
+- Set start from, limit and sort options
-- Enable pagination
+- Enable pagination with items per page
-- Custom page types for articles, events and products
 - Dedicated image field in page resources
 - Connection to ext:Personnel for authors and contact persons
-- ext:Personnel fields can be enabled/disabled in the extension configuration
+- ext:Personnel fields can be enabled/disabled per page type
 - Easy to add custom templates
+- Exclude pages from lists

 ## Installation

  - From TER: **pagelist**, or composer: **t3brightside/pagelist**
  - Include static template after fluid_styled_content
+ - Check the extension config for system wide options
  - Recommended for authors ext:Personnel / **t3brightside/personnel**

 ## Usage